|Home||D/A||Digital I/O||Portable||Software||Prepared systems||Contact|

 new tool to assist in diagnosis and treatment of skin cancers and other skin

-to increase depth of focus and improve contrast and required a 4 simultaneous
+to increase depth of focus and improve contrast.
+A Spectrum 4 channel

-channel 20 Mega sample/sec digitizer card in its design.
+20 Mega sample/sec PCI-Express digitiser card was used in its design.

 Measuring the performance of CPU based avionic and automotive systems is critical